anupsharma46/Angular-FB-Login/README.md

   **4. Create the components**

-   - In my case, i have created a fbLogin component
+   - In my case, i have created a fbLogin and home component
    - Put below code in fbLogin.component.ts